 Thus at greater and greater distances not only does experimental accuracy become less, but the very nature of the operations by which length is to be determined becomes indefinite….
 To say that a certain star is 105 light years distant is actually and conceptually an entire different kind of thing from saying that a certain goal post is 100 meters distant.
 (Bridgman 1927, 17–18; emphasis original)

-Thus operational analysis reveals that length is not one homogeneous concept that applies in the whole range in which we use it:
+Thus operational analysis reveals that length is not one homogeneous concept that applies straightforwardly in the whole range of cases in which we use it:

 In principle the operations by which length is measured should be uniquely specified.
 If we have more than one set of operations, we have more than one concept, and strictly there should be a separate name to correspond to each different set of operations.
 (Bridgman 1927, 10; emphases original)